 Dublin is the Irish Isle’s largest city, but you wouldn’t know it from the homey atmosphere.
 Gazing out on the cobbled streets from the warmth of a classic pub, you could be in a medieval village.
 Only when you venture out to the hip cafes and boutiques of Grafton Street do you start to see how cosmopolitan this capital of the Republic of Ireland has become.
-Enjoy both sides of this port town, hopping from the quaint Ha’penny Bridge to the monumental Dublin Castle.
+During your Dublin trip, be sure to enjoy both sides of this port town, hopping from the quaint Ha’penny Bridge to Dublin Castle.
 And see it all come together from the rooftop bar at the Guinness Storehouse, pint in hand.

 St Stephen’s Green

 The Guinness Storehouse